netbrain/zwift/docs/index.md

 Easily Zwift on Linux! :100:

+{: .warning }
-> :warning: **Podman Support 4.3 and Later.**: Podman before 4.3 does not support `--userns=keep-id:uid=xxx,gid=xxx` and will not start correctly, this impacts Ubuntu 22.04 and related builds such as PopOS 22.04.
+**Podman Support 4.3 and Later.**: Podman before 4.3 does not support `--userns=keep-id:uid=xxx,gid=xxx` and will not start correctly, this impacts Ubuntu 22.04 and related builds such as PopOS 22.04.
 See Podman Section below.

 If `dbus` is available through a unix socket, the screensaver will be inhibited every 30 seconds to prevent `xscreensaver` or other programs listening on the bus from inhibiting the screen.